shreyasHpandya/shreyashpandya.github.com/_posts/2015-01-04-an_impasse.md

 So far the career has been a tale of progress starting at a minimum wage in tier-I city in India to getting decent enough wage to live comfortably (almost) after three years and two jobs.
 It did make my parents proud.
 But I am not completely happy with the current situation.
 I mean yes I am kind of enjoying the better standard of living and all, the freedom of making so called hedonistic choices in life.
-But I still feel meaninglessness in life.
+But I still feel off course in life or without course at all.
 A sense of no achievement.
 Like living life without superior goal.
 And if I compare what I thought in college where I would be by now to whare I actually am now, it makes me wanna die.
 I have reached an impasse in life.
 What follows is my ideation on plan to overcome it.

 So people of my age who are living decent life in a city belongs to following (oversimplified and stereotyped) categories